An Expertly Guided Small-Group Discovery in the Quieter Seasons of Spring & Fall

 Day 1: Jackson, Wyoming

 Old West Jackson sits at the edge of Grand Teton National Park.
-Still retaining a cowboy flavor, Jackson hosts guests with panache.
-The first night of our Yellowstone safari tour, we meet our Expedition Leader for a welcome dinner and orientation.
+Still retaining its cowboy flavor, Jackson hosts guests with panache.
+We spend the first night of our Yellowstone safari tour here, meeting our Expedition Leader and fellow travelers at a welcome dinner this evening.

 Day 2: Grand Teton National Park—Scenic Float Trip

-Day 3: Yellowstone National Park / Old Faithful
+Day 3: Oxbow Bend / Yellowstone National Park—Old Faithful